hefengxian/hash-table-tdd/README.md

 - If a class has `__setitem__`, you can use `instance[key] = value`  or you can use `self[key] = value` inside the class

+Update the Value of an Existing Pair

+- Nothing